best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 A common form of documentation is code comments, which are found throughout source code files.

-Comments are useful for explaining the logic behind sections of your code.
+Comments are essential for explaining the logic behind sections of your code.
-However, excessive use of code comments often leads to redundancy and can ironically make reading your code more effortful.
+However, excessive use of code comments often leads to redundancy and can ironically make your code harder to read.

 ````{tabs}